Smertig/banana/master/_sources/api/tg/methods/send_sticker.rst.txt

    Protects the contents of the sent message from forwarding and saving

+   .. cpp:member:: optional_t<string_t> message_effect_id

+   Unique identifier of the message effect to be added to the message; for private chats only

    .. cpp:member:: optional_t<reply_parameters_t> reply_parameters

    Description of the message to reply to